 Sun Lakes-Dry Falls State Park

-The bulk of Deep Lake lies inside the Sun Lakes-Dry Falls State Park.
-The park is also part of the Monument Coulee.
-After a closer look at the map, I then spotted the small area just outside of the eastern boundary.
+Most of Deep Lake lies inside Sun Lakes-Dry Falls State Park, part of Monument Coulee.
+By chance, I looked closely at the park map for nearby camp places.
+Then I spotted the area outside of the eastern border.

-Till now, we have only camped in Eastern Washington three times.
-And we made all three trips out to this lake while it rained in the Cascades.
-It’s also inside my favorite coulee.
-So, so far, we’ve made six trips over to the Umatilla Rock side.
+Till now, we’ve only camped four times in Eastern Washington.
+Three trips were out to this lake when it rained in the mountains.
+It’s also inside my favorite coulee as we’ve made six trips to the Umatilla Rock side alone.

 See more trip photos here.